arun-gupta/shopify-copilot/DEMO.md

-# Shopify App Builder Copilot - Chat Assistant Demo
+# ShopifyGPT - Chat Assistant Demo

 ## 🎯 New Interactive Chat Features

-The Shopify App Builder Copilot now includes an intelligent chat assistant that helps users understand features and make informed decisions about their app development.
+ShopifyGPT includes an intelligent chat assistant that helps users understand features and make informed decisions about their app development.

 ## 🚀 How to Use the Chat Assistant